ADVO INTERVIEWS

 12A Honor Band

 High School All State Jazz Band director, Kevin Cerovich, is an Overland Park, Kansas native and is a Master Sergeant with the United States Air Force,where he serves as a Trombonist for the USAF Band, "Airmen of Notes."
-Prior to serving in the USAF, Kevin traveled the world working with jazz piano icon Eric Lewi, recorded on the 2009 Sony Pictures soundtrack, "Dark Country," toured with French music legend Charlelie Couture, was a member of the Charlie Persip Big Band and the National Jazz Museum in Harlem All Stars.
+Prior to serving in the USAF, Kevin traveled the world working with jazz piano icon Eric Lewi, recorded on the 2009 Sony Pictures soundtrack, "Dark Country," toured with French music legend Charlie Couture, was a member of the Charlie Persip Big Band and the National Jazz Museum in Harlem All Stars.
 His work was nominated for a Latin Grammy in 2015.
 Cerovich has also performed with the Michael Dease Big Band, Jay McShann, Elliot Mason, and Kevin Mahogany among others.
 12A Honor Band director, Dr. Shanti Simon, is the Director of Bands at the University of Oklahoma where she conducts the Wind Symphony and leads the graduate wind conducting program.
 Dr. Simon was the Flight Commander and Associate Conductor with The United States Air Force Academy Band in Colorado Springs, and Simon served as Flight Commander and Associate Conductor with The United States Air Force Band in Washington, D.C., where she conducted performances in the national capital region and around the country including the 2011 National Tree Lighting Ceremony with the Airmen of Note hosted by President Obama and the First Family.

 Dr. Mark Dupere